terramate-io/terramate-docs/cli/code-generation/index.md

 The above command generates files for all configurations within the current directory and its subdirectories.
 To generate files targeting configurations in a specific subdirectory, use the `-C` (or `--chdir`) flag followed by the desired directory path.
 Alternatively, navigate to the subdirectory using `cd` and run the command there.

-Terramate runs the `generate` command in parallel by default, using the machine's logical cores for optimized performance.
+Terramate runs the `generate` command in parallel, by default using the amount of available logical CPU cores for optimized performance.
 You can adjust concurrency with the `--parallel <n>` or `-j` flag, like `terramate generate -j 10`, to specify the number of parallel units.
 This feature speeds up code generation, especially for larger projects.

 ## Hierarchical Code Generation